An Unusual but Effective Approach of the United Lodge of Theosophists

 The impersonal approach of the ULT also serves as an invaluable and ongoing exercise in self-discipline and self-mastery for those who choose to follow it.
 Our self-centred and incredibly shallow modern culture and civilisation has unfortunately bred into many of us the seeds of personal ambition, resulting in us often feeling eager or even desperate to seize any possible opportunities that may arise to make ourselves come across as important, superior, or authoritative or to attract a crowd of admirers and worshippers for ourselves.

-We have no wish whatsoever to draw attention to ourselves.
-We know that we are nothing.
-It is only Theosophy – the Timeless Truth of the Ancient Wisdom – to which we wish to draw the world’s attention.
+But the essence of the matter comes down to the fact that it is only Theosophy – the Timeless Truth of the Ancient Wisdom – to which we wish to draw the world’s attention.
 Just a few weeks before she departed from her physical body, HPB wrote these words: